flashbake/sandbox/README.md

 ## Flashbake endpoints

+The flashbake endpoint listens to 2 ports: baker port and relay port.

+It puts incoming bundles to the flashbake mempool.
+When receiving a request from the baker, it returns the bundle containing the transaction with the highest fee.

 ```
 │ Adding incoming bundle to Flashbake mempool.
 Number of bundles in pool: 1                                                                                                         │
 │ Adding incoming bundle to Flashbake mempool.
 Number of bundles in pool: 1                                                                                                         │